Find a topic of your choice

 Explanation of how you can use cy.log() command to make your screenshots more readable and your debugging experience even faster.

-How to test e2e flows that require email to be opened.
+A short giude on how to test e2e flows that require an email to be opened.
 Code demonstration using Mailosaur.

 Some of my psychology background has translated to my tech career.
 I hope to provide some principles which I hope to be valuable to you as well.